Cosmetology Continuing Education

 Why Do I Have To Take Continuing Education Cosmetology Courses?

 There can be several benefits to continuing education courses.
-Typically, you can think of them in two categories that we’ll refer to as ‘style’ and ‘substance.’
+Typically, you can think of them in two categories that we’ll refer to as style and substance.
+The style courses help you stay up on the latest trends in your niche of the beauty industry.
+The substance courses are the ones that help you stay current on safety and sanitation issues that can are set forth by local health department regulations.

 Health and sanitation focused cosmetology continuing education courses